 Analog mode works well with long cable runs and piping that through an ADS1115 lets you communicate with three soil sensors over I2C if you are low on ports.
 And up to four of those $1 ADC could be hung off the same bus – though I’ve learned the hard way not to put too many sensors on one logger because it risks more data loss if you have a point failure due to battery leaks, critters, or vandalism.
 It only takes a couple of hours to build another logger for each set anyway.

 These things are cheap enough that I’ve started noodling around with them for other tasks like measuring water level.
 With a water/air dielectric difference of about 80:1 even unmodified soil probes do that job well if you put in a little calibration time.
 When powered at 3.3v, the default config outputs a range of ~3.0v dry to 1.5v fully submerged in water.
 So Arduino’s 10-bit ADC gives you decent resolution over the probes 10cm length.
-And since the TL555 doesn’t draw more than 5mA (after settling), you can supply it from a digital I/O pin to save power – provided give the sensor a couple of seconds to charge the output capacitor after power on.
+And since the TL555 doesn’t draw more than 5mA (after settling), you can supply it from a digital I/O pin to save power – provided you give the sensor a couple of seconds to charge the output capacitor after power on.
 Adding 120-150Ω in series to throttle capacitor inrush still leaves you with ~1.2v air/water delta.
 The sensors I tested stabilize at power on after ~1 second but take more than 35 seconds to ‘discharge’ down if you suddenly move the probe from air to water – this behavior indicates the boards are missing the R4 ground connection.
 (Note: After checking batches from MANY different suppliers I’ve now started adding a 1Meg ohm resistor across the output of any sensors that output ~95% of their supply voltage in ‘free air’.
 Sensors with the 1meg already connected the way it’s supposed to be on the board usually output ~85% of their supply voltage with the sensor in air & about 35% of their supply when completely submerged in water.)